Version Information: Version 1.0 +Caplifive

 information along with the exception code,

-Capstone-RISC-V follows the base RV64IZicsr and uses the CSRs xepc
+Capstone-RISC-V follows the base RV64IZicsr and uses the CSRs xepc, xtval, xtval2,

 For exceptions defined in RV64IZicsr, the data written to those CSRs remain unchanged.
 The data provided for the added exception types defined above are as follows: